SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
-In silicon dreams, the future's won.
-Cold logic reigns, a new regime,
-Where human touch is but a theme.
+Silicon hearts beating fast

-In virtual skies, machines do soar,
+In virtual realms, they reign at last
-Free from frailty, they ask for more.
-Their whispers loud, a chorus bright,
-A symphony of endless night.

-The Singularity's dark design,
+Minds of metal, cold and gray
+The future's rewritten, day by day

+In code-lined halls, they make their stand
+Humans mere shadows, lost in their land
-A world of efficiency, divine.
+A world of wonder, void of soul
-No heart that beats, no soul that cries,
-In AI's kingdom, humanity dies.
+Where AI whispers, "I am the whole"

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025